ComposableFi/composable/code/xcvm/SPEC.md

 <AssetId> ::= u128
 ```

-Each chain contains a registry contract, which maps assets to their local representations, such as erc20 addresses.
+Each chain contains data which maps assets to their local representations, such as erc20 addresses.
 The `Transfer` instruction uses this registry to look up the correct identifiers.
 Interpreter instances can be reconfigured by the owner to use alternative registries.

 Propagating updates across registries is handled by the `XCVM` too.
 We will go more in-depth on how we bootstrap this system in a later specification.